Dan Rather

 BirthdayOct 31, 1931

 BiographyDaniel Irvin Rather Jr. (born October 31, 1931) is an American journalist, commentator, and former national evening news anchor.
-He began his career in Texas, becoming a national name after his reporting saved thousands of lives during Hurricane Carla in September 1961.
-In his first national broadcast, he helped initiate the successful evacuation of 350,000 people.
-He reported on some of the most significant events of the modern age, such as the fall of the Berlin Wall, the Gulf War, 9/11, the Iraq War, and the war on terror.
+He began his career in Texas, becoming a national name in September 1961 after his reporting saved thousands of lives during Hurricane Carla.
+He has reported on some of the most significant events of the modern age, such as from Afghanistan during the Soviet invasion, the fall of the Berlin Wall, the Gulf War, 9/11, the Iraq War, and the war on terror.

 Rather also famously reported from Dallas in November 1963 at the time that President John F. Kennedy had been assassinated.
 Based on such reporting, he was promoted at CBS News, where he served as White House correspondent beginning in 1964.
 He served as foreign correspondent in London and Vietnam over the next two years before returning to the White House correspondent position.
 He covered the presidency of Richard Nixon, including Nixon's trip to China, the Watergate scandal, and the president's resignation.